-Make sure it’s up to date, with all your most recent and relevant experience.
+Make sure it’s up to date, with all your most recent and relevant experiences.
 Include externships and volunteer experience, as well as any classes you’ve taken.
-And make sure it’s picture perfect and polished; not errors or typos.
+And make sure it’s picture-perfect and polished; no errors or typos.

 Pat yourself on the back!
-If you’ve received any awards for styling, creativity, customer service, reliability or even attendance, include it in your portfolio.
+If you’ve received any awards for styling, creativity, customer service, reliability, or attendance, include them in your portfolio.
 Recognition from others enhances your reputation.
 Have you participated in a competition?
 Were you a school ambassador?
 These demonstrate a positive attitude and enthusiasm.

 - Projects and Activities